 Mites and Hastisetae-exposure — More Cases in Point.

-In many cases the cause of a sufferer’s skin lesions has nothing to do with bed bugs, or is a consequence of the inordinate stress that having to deal with bed bugs produces in some individuals.
-Lesions caused by mites, or by hastisetae exposure from carpet beetle larvae that produce dermatological eruptions in susceptible persons, are good examples.
+In many cases the cause of a sufferer’s skin lesions has nothing to do with bed bugs, or is a consequence of inordinate stress conditions in the individual’s life, including that of having to deal with a suspected case of bed bugs.
+Lesions caused by mites, or by hastisetae exposure from carpet beetle larvae, that produce dermatological eruptions in susceptible persons, are good examples.
 Many other OTBB issues, like necrotizing spider bites, and bites from ticks, chiggers, and so on, can produce bed-bug-like signs and symptoms in people.

-For these reasons it is very likely that a large fraction of the bed bug treatments carried out in Texas, today, are done in response to OTBB issues when no bed bugs are involved at all.
+For these reasons it is very likely that a large fraction of the bed bug treatments carried out in Texas today are done in response to OTBB issues when no bed bugs are involved.
 Much of the time, the consumer will actually believe the treatments they paid for were worth the cost, because the lesions cease.
-Obviously, when OTBB issues are involved, that is not the case.
-If the lesions were caused by chiggers, the sufferer’s skin lesions would have ceased even if no treatment, whatsoever, was carried out.
+Usually, though, when OTBB issues are involved, that is not the case.
+If the lesions were caused by chiggers, the sufferer’s skin lesions would have ceased even if no treatment whatsoever was carried out.
 By contrast, when bat or bird bugs that emanate from nests or roosts are involved, the cyclical recurrence of their infestations can continue for years and result in much needless expense, annoyance, and emotionally-draining experiences.

 That’s why, whenever skin lesions of any kind are suspected to be caused by insects inside a home, forensic pest management provides the best chance of getting things right.